Harigua/ML_DD-applications/README.md

 # ML_DD-applications
-Drug Discovery and Repositionning using ML algorithms
+Drug Discovery and Repositionning using ML & DL algorithms.